-- Talking to the teacher Open door policy We feel that working in partnership with all parents leads to the happiest children and the best education.
-If at any time the parent/carers are concerned about their child, they may arrange an appointment with their child's class teacher as soon as possible in order to discuss them.
-At this point we will work together with the parent/carer and the Inclusion Manager to decide on the best course of action. - Parent/carer consultation evenings
+• Talking to the teacher - Open door policy

+We feel that working in partnership with all parents leads to the happiest children and the best education.
+If, at any time, the parent/carers are concerned about their child, they may arrange an appointment with their child's class teacher as soon as possible in order to discuss them.
+At this point we will work together with the parent/carer and the Assistant Head (SENDCo) to decide on the best course of action.

+• Parent/carer consultation evenings

-We hold 2 parent/carer consultations per year to discuss the progress of all our pupils.
+We hold two parent/carer consultations per year to discuss the progress of all our pupils.
 These meetings are to enable parents to voice any concerns they may have.
-Appointments will be available with the Inclusion Manager also, for parents/carers who would like to discuss anything that worries them.
+Appointments will be available with the Assistant Head (SENDCo) for parents/carers who would like to discuss anything that worries them following this consultation.